fabaguirre/.aliases/README.md

 ### Usage

 Once installed, you can use the provided aliases and functions directly from your terminal.
 Check each `.sh` file for specific commands and aliases included.

+## Optional: Enhance Navigation with Eza

+If you prefer a more visually appealing and feature-rich alternative to `ls`, you can use **Eza**.
+Script automatically detects if Eza is installed and applies enhanced aliases for file navigation.

+Eza offers:
+- Icons for better file recognition
+- Color gradients to visualize file sizes and dates
+- Integration with Git status for tracked files

+To learn more about Eza and how to install it, check out the [official documentation](https://eza.rocks/)